 Cardiovascular – Muscular – Psychological

 Endurance is more than just running to improve long distance training.
 For example, the number of repetitions for weight lifting is an element of endurance.
 Also, the ability to stay focused at the end of a long competition is a neglected element of endurance.
-Recovery is also, by definition, part of endurance.
+Recovery is also part of endurance.

 Endurance: “The Ability to exert effort over a long period of time.
 And to resist, withstand, recover from, and have immunity to trauma, wounds, or fatigue.”